Beef Enchiladas

 Preheat the oven to 375°F and coat a 13×9 inch baking dish with non-stick spray.

-Brown the ground beef in a non-stick skillet over medium-high heat.
-Once it’s cooked, drain off the excess grease.
+Brown the ground beef in a non-stick skillet over medium-high heat and then drain off the excess grease.

 Add a 1/2 cup of enchilada sauce to the meat mixture along with the green chiles.
 Stir to combine.